 When you anticipate what you have to do, you’ll see the positive feeling potential.
 You can then work from positive feeling to positive feeling all day long.

-Mike Bundrant is co-founder of the iNLP Center, which offers online certification in NLP (Neuro-linguistic Programming).
+Mike Bundrant is co-founder of the iNLP Center, which offers online certification in NLP (Neuro-linguistic Programming) and Life Coach Certification.